Frequently Asked Questions

 What is the alternate pool?

 Candidates who are offered a place in the alternate pool are qualified for the RA position, but the Office of Residence Life may not be able to offer them a position immediately, or at all, depending on staffing.
-Many RAs each year are hired from the alternate pool between January and December, due to RAs graduating early, going on study abroad, resigning from the position, etc.
+Multiple RAs each year are hired from the alternate pool over the summer or between December and January, due to RAs graduating early, going on study abroad, resigning from the position, etc.

 Being in the alternate pool does not guarantee that the candidate will be hired, just that they continued to be interested in the position and are eligible to be hired.
 The Office of Residence Life recommends candidates in the alternate pool make alternate plans for housing for the following year until they are formally offered a position.

 What is the compensation for the RA position?